Jade-ZS/romcom/README.md

+Visit [this website]( https://jade-zs.github.io/romcom/) or follow the following instructions:
 1. Copy repository SSH link.
 2. Run `git clone`  followed by the SSH link in your terminal.
 3. Move into the romcom directory using the `cd` command in your terminal.